7 Reasons to Keep Your Dog On a Leash

 A worrisome trend is to walk dogs off-leash, even in crowded urban areas.
 Not sure why – but there are leash laws for a reason.

-Here are six reasons to keep dogs on a leash:
+Here are seven reasons to keep dogs on a leash:

 - Safety First: It’s true, dogs can learn to navigate traffic.
 Even Guide Dogs, who know when to cross streets safely, are on a leash and harness.
 They are not off leash.
 And that’s not to mention intensive training.
 You may think your dog won’t run into the street, but all it takes is one time, perhaps motivated by a squirrel.